nanos/FediFetcher-docs/Contribute-To-FediFetcher.md

   - [Improving The Documentation](#improving-the-documentation)
 - [Attribution](#attribution)

 ## I Have a Question

-> If you want to ask a question, I assume that you have read the available [Documentation](https://github.com/nanos/FediFetcher/wiki).
+If you want to ask a question, I assume that you have read the available [Documentation](https://github.com/nanos/FediFetcher/wiki).

 Before you ask a question, it is best to search for existing [Issues](https://github.com/nanos/FediFetcher/issues) that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in this issue.
-It is also advisable to search the internet for answers first.

-If you then still feel the need to ask a question and need clarification, I recommend the following:
+If you have any other question or need clarification, I recommend the following:

 - Open an [Issue](https://github.com/nanos/FediFetcher/issues/new).
 - Provide as much context as you can about what you're running into.

 I will then take care of the issue as soon as possible.

-If you prefer, you can also ask me questions directly on Mastodon [@michael@thms.uk](https://mstdn.thms.uk/@michael).
+If you prefer, you can also ask me questions directly on Mastodon [@michael@thms.uk](https://mstdn.thms.uk/@michael), but please don't send me PNs - I prefer resolving issues in public, so that resolutions will be available for others to refer to in the future.

 ## I Want To Contribute